Outcomes made possible because of MassGIS resources

 “Given our size, geographical location, and income flow, we don’t always have easy access to resources that larger companies in the central and eastern parts of the Commonwealth may have.
-Therefore, access to resources … via Oliver enable our company to continue to exist as a small business entity.“ Owner of Engineering Firm, Pittsfield, MA
+Therefore, access to resources … via MassMapper enable our company to continue to exist as a small business entity.“ Owner of Engineering Firm, Pittsfield, MA

-In 2019, MassGIS surveyed its constituents concerning their interest in imagery available through MassGIS.
+MassGIS surveys its constituents to gauge their use of imagery available through MassGIS.
 Survey respondents by industry are shown in the chart below.

-In mid-February, this new imagery was posted to our website for download, as well as being published as a webservice for use in web mapping applications and GIS software.
+All vintages of the Commonwealth's imagery is available on MassGIS' website for download.
+We also publish all imagery as a webservice for use in web mapping applications and GIS software.
 Below are some results of an opt-in user survey pertaining to their use of the imagery: note that over 40% of the use is in the private sector.
 We know that many of these companies are small or mid-sized firms based in Massachusetts.

 Who downloads our statewide data?

 To better understand our customer base, we ask users to respond to several questions before they can download several of our statewide data sets.

 The pie chart below shows the types of organizations that are using our statewide mapping of address locations.
 MassGIS mapped address locations onto their building location across the Commonwealth.
-This work was completed and, with municipal support, is maintained for its use in supporting 9-1-1 emergency call routing; it is the most comprehensive address database in the State and our constituents have found other valuable uses for the data.
-In 2021, there were about 100 discrete downloads and over 30% of those were by private companies (including data services companies).
+This very high-quality work was completed and, with municipal support, is maintained for its use in supporting 9-1-1 emergency call routing; it is the most comprehensive address database in the State and our constituents have found other valuable uses for the data.
+In 2021, there were about 100 discrete downloads and almost 30% of those were by state and local government and about 30% were private companies (including data services companies).
+Having authoritative address data available benefits Massachusetts residents by helping ensure government and private sector services are delivered correctly.